OpenMediaVault-Plugin-Developers/docs/README.md

 # docs
-To use the links available in these documents and to enable copy & paste, download the PDF's and view them locally.
+Download the PDF's and view them locally.
+(Enables the use of document links links and enables copy & paste.)

 The documents for Adden-A-Installing_OMV5_on_Armbian, Adden-B-Installing_OMV5_on_an R-PI.pdf, and Adden-C-Installing_OMV5_on_32-bit_i386 are available in a wiki at https://wiki.omv-extras.org/